parthoghosh24/learn/ml/Tutorial.md

 #### Non-linear Relationships

 Linear Regression and Least square methods are generally not useful for non-linear relationships.
-To deal with those relationships, we generally use classification.
+To deal with those relationships, we generally use classification or tree based regression

 ##### Classification